maidsafe-archive/safe_app_nodejs/README.md

 ## Documentation

-The documentation for the safe_app Node.js API is available at http://docs.maidsafe.net/safe_app_nodejs/.
+The documentation for the safe-node-app Node.js API is available at http://docs.maidsafe.net/safe_app_nodejs/.

+## Installation

+`yarn add @maidsafe/safe-node-app`

 ## External Libraries

-The external libraries will automatically be downloaded when you run `npm install`.
+The external libraries will automatically be downloaded when you run `yarn install`.

-If you are working on a development environment, you can run `NODE_ENV=dev npm install` instead in order to get the `safe_client` libraries which use the `MockVault` file rather than connecting to the SAFE Network.
+If you are working on a development environment, you can run `NODE_ENV=dev yarn install` instead in order to get the `safe_client` libraries which use the `MockVault` file rather than connecting to the SAFE Network.

 ## Testing

-To run the tests locally, make sure you installed the `safe_client` libraries with `NODE_ENV=dev npm install`, then you can run them by executing `npm test`.
+To run the tests locally, make sure you installed the `safe_client` libraries with `NODE_ENV=dev yarn install`, then you can run them by executing `yarn test`.

 You may possibly be compiling your own [safe_app](https://github.com/maidsafe/safe_client_libs/tree/master/safe_app) library for testing purposes.
 In this case, if you want to be able to run the tests, make sure to include `testing` in your build features when compiling `safe_app` in `safe_client_libs`, i.e. `cargo build --release --features "use-mock-routing testing"`.